danrichards/aicrawler/README.md

-#AiCrawler Web Scraping using Symfony Components
+#AiCrawler Web Scraping

-A web scraping pattern using heuristics.
+A web scraping pattern using heuristics with Symfony Components.

 ## Table of Contents